Grant amount: Approximately £38,000

 You can learn more about this opportunity by visiting the funder's website.

-- (by the time they take up their scholarship ie September 2017) hold their first undergraduate degree from an accredited four-year college or university in the United States
+- (by the time they take up their scholarship ie September 2019) hold their first undergraduate degree from an accredited four-year college or university in the United States;

-- have obtained a grade point average of not less than 3.7 (or A-) on their undergraduate degree.
-(Exceptions are rarely considered and only on the specific recommendation of the sponsoring college.)
+- have obtained a grade point average of not less than 3.7 on their undergraduate degree.

-- not have studied for, or hold a degree or degree equivalent qualification from a British University or GCSE or A level qualifications undertaken in the UK.
+- not have studied for, or hold a degree or degree-equivalent qualification from a British University or GCSE or A Levels taken at school in the UK.

 - Candidates do not need to have applied for or be accepted at a British university before they apply for a Marshall Scholarship.